 A draft of the WID with proposed WID title and WI abbreviation (see sections 5.1 and 5.2)

-A presentation for information

-Supporting information for the WID (see section 5.4)

 During the WID registration the following will be performed:

 The WPS will assign the WID number and initiate tracking activities.

 The WPS will upload the initial draft WID to the TP Permanent Document storage area.